-- 7.5.1 This service may be made available to complainants under certain circumstances. - Domestic, industrial, commercial or construction noise complaints where a notice has been served and it is alleged that the requirements of the notice are not being complied with and the case officer is satisfied that the complaint warrants being placed on the out of hours planned list. - Domestic, industrial, or commercial noise complaints where attempts to establish a statutory nuisance by the use of planned site visits have not been successful and the case officer is satisfied that the complaint warrants being placed on the out of hours planned list. - Audible intruder alarms that have been sounding continuously for more than 20 minutes or intermittently for more than one hour and are likely to give persons living or working within the vicinity of the premises reasonable cause for annoyance. - Noise from other types of property alarms or vehicle alarms that are causing unreasonable disturbance to the use of enjoyment of a person's property and are therefore giving rise to a statutory nuisance. - For Bridgend, alarms will only be attended Out of Hours on Fridays and Saturdays
+- 7.5.1 This may be made available to complainants under certain circumstances. - Domestic, industrial, commercial or construction nuisance complaints where an abatement notice has been served and it is alleged that the requirements of the notice are not being complied with and the case officer is satisfied that the complaint warrants being placed on the out of hours planned list. - Domestic, industrial, or commercial nuisance complaints where attempts to establish a statutory nuisance by the use of planned site visits have not been successful and the case officer is satisfied that the complaint warrants being placed on the out of hours planned list. - There is no reactive Out of Hours service in the Vale of Glamorgan - 7.5.2 In relation to the investigation of ongoing nuisance complainants, the complainant will be given access to the service for a period of 4 weeks.
+If a statutory nuisance has not been witnessed within the 4-week period then the complainant will be advised that they will no longer have access to the service, unless on discussion with a manager, the case officer determines that a further period is appropriate. - 7.5.3 If a duty officer attends site on 3 occasions following notification from the complainant that a nuisance is occurring, and a nuisance is not witnessed on any of these occasions, then the complainant will be advised that they will no longer have access to the service, unless on discussion with a manager, the case officer determines that further visits are appropriate.

-Noise Policy Date of issue Ref: SRS/NOI/POL/001 OM Neighbourhood Services V.1 March 2024
+Statutory Nuisance Policy Date of issue Ref: SRS/NOI/POL/002 OM Neighbourhood Services V.1 March 2024

-- For Cardiff, alarms are attended Out of Hours 7 days a week but only up until 10:00 pm. - There is no reactive Out of Hours service in the Vale of Glamorgan - 7.5.2 In relation to the investigation of ongoing noise complainants, the complainant will be given access to the service for a period of 4 weeks.
-If a statutory nuisance has not been witnessed within the 4-week period then the complainant will be advised that they will no longer have access to the service, unless on discussion with a Manager, the case officer determines that a further period is appropriate. - 7.5.3 If a duty officer attends site on 3 occasions following notification from the complainant that a nuisance is occurring, and a nuisance is not witnessed on any of these occasions, then the complainant will be advised that they will no longer have access to the service, unless on discussion with a Manager, the case officer determines that further visits are appropriate. - 7.5.4 The duty officer will aim to contact the complainant within 1 hour of being notified of the complaint by the contact centre.
+- 7.5.4 The duty officer will aim to contact the complainant within one hour of being notified of the complaint by the contact centre.
 If the officer deems that it is necessary to undertake a site visit, the visit will be made as soon as it is reasonably practicable to do so.
 Response times can be up to 2 hours.
-The response times for contacting the complainant and carrying out a visit may not always be met during busy periods. - 7.5.5 If the duty officer perceives there to be a risk to their personal safety, the officer will be entitled to refuse to attend the situation. - 7.5.6 First time noise complaints or complainants who have not been placed on the out of hour's emergency service list (apart from those detailed above), will not be dealt with under this out of hours service.
-Any person who contacts the emergency service number in these circumstances will either be informed to contact the Service the following working day or details of the complaint will be taken at the time and forwarded to the Service.
+The response times for contacting the complainant and carrying out a visit may not always be met during busy periods. - 7.5.5 If the duty officer perceives there to be a risk to their personal safety, the officer will be entitled to refuse to attend the situation. - 7.5.6 First time nuisance complaints or complainants who have not been placed on the out of hour's emergency service list, will not be dealt with under this out of hours service.
+Any person who contacts the emergency service number in these circumstances will either be advised to contact the Service the following working day, or details of the complaint will be taken at the time and forwarded to the Service.